QuennieZeng/League-of-Legends-Game-Predictions/README.md

 ## Conclusion:
 After testing, our result is Training Accuracy: **.9782** and Validation Accuracy: **0.7613**.
 Our Validation accuracy went up so it is not overfitting as much.
-We dropped the columns that we mentioned earlier (Columns that included the word **`diff`** in the title and others that were dropped due to visual analysis of their heatmaps and distributions.
+We dropped the columns that we mentioned earlier (Columns that included the word **`diff`** in the title and others that were dropped due to visual analysis of their heatmaps and distributions).

 ## Overfitting (again):